chinapandaman/PyPDFForm/docs/api_reference.md

 ### **font_size** = *None*

 Only available if the `element_type` is `text`.
-Changing this numerical attribute will change the font size used for the text filled on this element.
+Setting this numerical attribute will change the font size used for the text filled on this element.

 ### **text_x_offset** = *None*

 Only available if the `element_type` is `text`.
-Changing this numerical attribute will change the horizontal offset used for the text filled on this element.
+Setting this numerical attribute will change the horizontal offset used for the text filled on this element.

 ### **text_y_offset** = *None*

 Only available if the `element_type` is `text`.
-Changing this numerical attribute will change the vertical offset used for the text filled on this element.
+Setting this numerical attribute will change the vertical offset used for the text filled on this element.

 ### **text_wrap_length** = *None*

 Only available if the `element_type` is `text`.
-Changing this numerical attribute will change the maximum text wrap length used for the text filled on this element.
+Setting this numerical attribute will change the maximum text wrap length used for the text filled on this element.

 ### **validate**()